Nonperturbative Parameters of Inclusive $\Lambda_b$ Decays from Small Velocity Sum Rules: Small velocity sum rules

+where the leading term on the right-hand side is given in Eq. \eqref{Eq:OPEkkAA}.
+We recall once again that $\Delta$ denotes the upper limit of the integration in the moments (see Eq.~\eqref{Eq:DispOPE}).
+For the scale of strong coupling $\alpha_s$, we use $\mu_s = \sqrt{m_b m_c}$, following the prescription in Ref.~\cite{Uraltsev:1994sc}.

-The contributions from the two lowest-lying parity-odd states to $\mathcal{I}_{kk}^{AA\,(2)\,,\text{had}}$ and $\mathcal{I}_{kk}^{AA\,(3)\,,\text{had}}$ are proportional to $\vec{q}^{\,2}$ and thus vanish at the zero-recoil point.
-Consequently, the derivatives over $\vert \vec{q}\vert^2$ in Eq.~\eqref{Eq:Kin2} and~\eqref{Eq:Darwin2} depend solely on the values of the form factors at the zero recoil, which is a welcome feature since the coefficients of the leading-order expansion of the lattice QCD form factors around zero recoil exhibit smaller uncertainties compared to those at the linear order.
+As for the hadronic side, we note that the contributions from the two lowest-lying parity-odd states to $\mathcal{I}_{kk}^{AA\,(2)\,,\text{had}}$ and $\mathcal{I}_{kk}^{AA\,(3)\,,\text{had}}$ are proportional to $\vec{q}^{\,2}$ and thus vanish at the zero-recoil point.
+Consequently, the derivatives of these moments over $\vert \vec{q}\vert^2$ depend solely on the values of the form factors at the zero recoil, which is a welcome feature since the coefficients of the leading-order expansion of the lattice QCD form factors at zero recoil exhibit smaller uncertainties compared to those at the linear order.

-Rather than considering the second and third moments individually, we construct suitable combinations of the moments to cancel the contributions of specific excited states.
+Rather than considering the second and third moments individually, we construct suitable combinations of the moments to cancel the contributions of specific excited states, to reduce uncertainties arising from that excited state.
 A similar approach has been used for inclusive $B$ meson decays (see e.g. Refs.~\cite{Davoudiasl:1997yf,Boyd:1996hy}), where combinations of the zeroth and the second moments were used to remove the effect of the first excited state.
-We introduce the combinations
+We introduce the following combinations

 where $n$ denotes the subtracted state, with $n=0$ corresponding to the ground state baryon $\Lambda_c$, while $n = 1,2$ denote the first and second excited states $\Lambda_c^{1/2^-}$ and $\Lambda_c^{3/2^-}$, respectively.
 In particular, we employ $Y_2$, which involves subtracting the contribution of the second excited state $\Lambda_c^{3/2^-}$.
 Using Eq.~\eqref{Eq:SumRule}, we have